My-/FourSquareCypher/README.md

 # FourSquareCypher
-Four Square Cypher in Java
+Four Square Cypher in Java implementation using Java 8 strams.